tiffanny29631/daily-tuba/README.md

 ## Welcome to dump your brain here
 ### Note : If uploading a project
 - Keep it in a folder
-- name it well
+- Name it well
-- use .gitignore to filter out unwanted files
+- se .gitignore to filter out unwanted files